Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ## Host Host Code Performance Optimizations and Wrap Up
 In this lab we will experiment with one host code optimization that will bring us a big performance improvement and then we will wrap up this module by showing different steps on how to close your RDP session and stop your instance.
 It is important to always stop or terminate AWS EC2 instances when you are done using them.
 This is a recommended best practice to avoid unwanted charges.

-### Application System Run
-In this section will launch the application on F1 instance and analyze application execution using timeline and figure out a potential for significant performance improvement, to do this please proceed as follows.
+In the following sections will launch the application on F1 instance and analyze application execution using timeline and figure out a potential for significant performance improvement, to do this please proceed as follows.

-#### Select Right Kernel for Execution
+### Select Right Kernel for Execution
 1. Modify host code to make sure it runs appropriate hardware kernel.
 Open terminal if you don't have it already open from last lab and do:

     ```bash